 Under The Gate and Into MacGregor’s Garden

 I like reading books to my children that I enjoy, too.
 There are so many great classics that we don’t need to be bored!

 Many modern children’s books bore me.
 I don’t see any reason to waste time with those when there are so many fantastic choices.
 Of those, Beatrice Potter’s rate highly with their witty writing, detailed and artistic illustrations and flights of fancy into a world where animals are very like you and I.

-We started out with the ‘Peter Rabbit’ storybook, just like many, do.
 The stories don’t patronize children, and the illustrations that Miss Potter created continue to charm today’s crop of children.
 There are insights, just enough misbehavior for the story plots to move along and bring in the humor.